 The details of the expense bucket are found right under the charts.
 Personal Capital does a great job automatically applying categories to your expenses, but it does get it wrong from time to time.
 It’s simple to fix the category manually so that it gets counted in the right expense bucket.
 I’m hoping that in the near future they will add functionality that allows you to create a rule that categorizes certain expenses with the label you define based on certain criteria.

 Once you’re done digging into your expenses you can switch over to the income report.
 It essentially gives you the same view as the expense tracking but for your income.
 If you look closely I have not done much to split out the different streams of income, which is mostly because I’m lazy and I don’t want to go through the effort of classifying my income each month.
 So I just do that offline, but eventually, I plan to do it within the PC application.

 My favorite place to go in Personal Capital is to the Net Worth page.
 For me, this is the one metric that matters as I’m in wealth building or accumulation mode.
 On this page you can select any time frame within which you want to view your net worth progress.
 And of course we’re all hoping for a trend that is up and to the right.

 Other Cool Features in Personal Capital

-- Net Worth Calculator – I talked about part of this tool above and showed the screenshot of the net worth chart that Personal Capital provides you.
+- Net Worth Tracker – I talked about part of this tool above and showed the screenshot of the net worth chart that Personal Capital provides you.
 But this tool also allows you to dig deeper into the breakdown of your asset allocation and portfolio performance.
 It even allows you to benchmark your performance against the major indexes like the S&P 500 and the DJIA.